 Selected working papers

 Climate Change and Political Mobilization: Theory and Evidence from India.
-Mimeo, New York University.
-2023.
-R&R at American Political Science Review.
+Submitted.

 with Amanda Kennard.